Parallel Collisionless Shocks in strongly Magnetized Electron-Ion Plasma. I. Temperature anisotropies: Simulation Results

+It is important to note that oblique electromagnetic wave modes may become unstable at resonant wavelengths, potentially enabling complete ion thermalization for $\sigd > 2$.
+This possibility can be investigated through both linear analysis and ultimately 2D3V kinetic simulations; we defer this investigation to future work.

-For simulations with $\sigd = 4$ and $10$, at time $t \omega_i = 9400$, thermalization of ions in the downstream region has not yet fully occurred.
-Nevertheless, the visible two-stream distribution in the downstream region are hotter compared to that of the incoming ion stream.
-As we will see in the next section, the parallel temperature, in fact, increases by a factor of 100 (black dashed curve in the top panel of Figure~\ref{Fig:Temp}) in the downstream region compared to that of the far upstream.
+For $\sigd >2$ cases, we will see in the next section that the parallel ion temperature, in fact, increases by a factor of 100 (black dashed curve in the top panel of Figure~\ref{Fig:Temp}) in the downstream region compared to that of the far upstream due to these electrostatic unstable wavemodes.
 In this work, we adopt the convention of referring to the denser part of the domain as the downstream region, regardless of whether it qualifies as a shock.
 This classification does not require the parallel ion momentum to be fully thermalized in the downstream region.
 Notably, in all simulations, the electrons are already fully thermalized in the downstream region.